andysaurin/ezNGS/doc/Rmd/ezNGS_user_manual.md

 ### Design description

--   the groups should be selected with a drop-down menu (HTML select) rather than as free text, to ensure consistency between the groups to be compared and those defined and assigned to samples .
+-   <s>the groups should be selected with a drop-down menu (HTML select) rather than as free text, to ensure consistency between the groups to be compared and those defined and assigned to samples.</s>

--   actually the design should be based on the group IDs, not their names.
+-   <s>actually the design should be based on the group IDs, not their names.
 The group name is a matter of display (this is displayed in the menu) but the design file should contain the unique ID of the group.
-This is also necessary if one wants to allow user to edit the group names (which is a good thing) without detroying the consistency between the design, the data (sample/group assignations) and the results.
+This is also necessary if one wants to allow user to edit the group names (which is a good thing) without detroying the consistency between the design, the data (sample/group assignations) and the results.</s>

 -   <s>The button "Save Design" should be inside the Design description rectangle, not below it.</s>